 What are ESDM and ABA?

 The Early Start Denver Model (ESDM) and Applied Behavioural Analysis (ABA) are interventions for children with autism.
-What is the difference between the two therapies?
-Why does it matter?
+Why is it important to understand the differences between ESDM and ABA?

 - There are been a rapid increase in the diagnosis of autism.
 In Australia, the rate of diagnosis is 1 in 100 people.